• Refine Your Search:

 2033 William Johnston Building

-Dr. Erika Loic specializes in global medieval art history, manuscript illumination, and the Iberian Peninsula.
-In addition to her training in art history, Dr. Loic’s formal education has included film studies, communications, and cultural studies.
-Her background in film informs much of her current work on the art of the book, from the earliest codices to more recent experiments in sculptural, projection-based, and digital artists’ books.
-Her interest in the materiality of the book similarly extends to the benefits and shortcomings of the Digital Humanities in teaching and research.
+Erika Loic specializes in global medieval art history, manuscript illumination, medievalism, and the Iberian Peninsula.
+In addition to her training in art history, Dr. Loic’s formal education has included film, communication, and cultural studies.
+Her earlier training in experimental animation informs much of her current work on the materiality of the book.
+She was recently approved for promotion to Associate Professor and granted tenure effective August 2026.

 Before joining the art history faculty at Florida State University in 2020, she held a Postdoctoral Fellowship in Medieval Art and Digital Humanities at the University of Toronto Mississauga.
-In this role, she was the project manager and content curator for artofthemiddleages.com, a teaching and research tool in support of a new textbook, Art and Architecture of the Middle Ages: Exploring a Connected World (Cornell University Press, 2022).
-She continues to contribute content to this resource.
+In this role, she was the project manager and content curator for artofthemiddleages.com, a teaching and research tool in support of a textbook for undergraduates, Art and Architecture of the Middle Ages: Exploring a Connected World (Cornell University Press, 2022).

 Advisees